 These treatments are most often used one at a time, although in some cases they may be combined.

-Many men may find it helpful to get a second opinion, especially if there are many treatments to choose from.
-Prostate cancer is a complex disease, and doctors may differ in their opinions about the best treatment options.
+Many men may find it helpful to get a second opinion, especially if they have many treatments to choose from.
 Talking with doctors who specialize in different kinds of treatment may be helpful.
-You will want to weigh the benefits of each treatment against its drawbacks, side effects, and risks.

 The main types of doctors who treat prostate cancer include:

-- Urologists: surgeons who are expert in treating diseases of the urinary system and male reproductive system (including the prostate)
+- Urologists: surgeons who treat diseases of the urinary system and male reproductive system (including the prostate)

 - Radiation oncologists: doctors who treat cancer with radiation

 - Medical oncologists: doctors who treat cancer with medicines such as chemotherapy or hormone therapy

 Your primary care doctor can also be a source of information as you sort through your treatment options.
 It’s important to discuss all of your treatment options, including goals and possible side effects, with your doctors to help you choose the treatment that best fits your needs.